 Is cremation more expensive than burial?

-Are there any religious groups which forbid cremation to their members?
+Are there any religious groups which forbid cremation?

 Yes.
-It is forbidden by Orthodox Jews and Moslems.
+Cremation is forbidden by Orthodox Jews and Muslims.
 All Christian denominations including the Roman Catholic Church allow cremation.
-It is the normal method for Sikhs, Hindus, Parsees and Buddhists.
+Cremation is the normal method for Sikhs, Hindus, Parsees and Buddhists.

-Must there be any religious ceremony with cremation?
+Must there be a religious ceremony with cremation?

 No. This is not obligatory.
-A humanist ceremony can be conducted or there may be none at all.
+A humanist ceremony can be conducted with the cremation or there may be none at all.
 On a few occasions, a memorial service is conducted separately from the cremation ceremony.

-What would you recommend to people about leaving an item of jewellery on a body?
+What would you recommend in relation to leaving an item of jewellery on a body?

 The best advice is that it should be removed after death unless it is intended that it should be cremated.
 Once the coffin has been taken to the crematorium, it is not possible to recover such items.

 The temperature a cremator operates at (between 800 C and 1000 C) is such that metals are fused with other materials so that they are not recognisable.
 The cremation Code of Practice states that any metallic material resulting from a cremation should be disposed of in accordance with the instructions of the cremation authority and recommends that this should be buried at depth within the crematorium grounds.

 What happens to the handles and other coffin fittings?